Chad Poarch

-Chad Poarch (born December 30, 1997) is an American soccer player who currently plays for Charlotte Independence in the USL Championship.
+Chad Poarch (born December 30, 1997) is an American soccer player who plays as a defender for the Baltimore Blast in the Major Arena Soccer League.

 Career

 Poarch played college soccer at High Point University in 2016, before transferring to the University of Delaware in 2017.
 Poarch left college early to pursue a professional career.

 In 2018 and 2019, Poarch appeared for National Premier Soccer League side West Chester United SC, with all his appearances for the club occurring in their Lamar Hunt US Open Cup fixtures.
 Poarch also appeared for USL League Two side Reading United AC in 2019, making six appearances for the club.

 On September 27, 2019, Poarch joined USL Championship side Charlotte Independence.
-He made his debut shortly after, starting in a 4-0 win over Hartford Athletic on September 28, 2019.
+He made his debut shortly after, starting in a 4–0 win over Hartford Athletic on September 28, 2019.

+Poarch played in The Soccer Tournament 2024 for Delaware-based La Bombonera, scoring the winning goal in the final.

+Poarch joined the Baltimore Blast of the Major Arena Soccer League in August 2024.

+Personal life

+Chad's sister, Alyssa, played college soccer for the Maryland Terrapins.